Low power continuous-wave all-optical magnetic switching in ferromagnetic nanoarrays: Introduction

-Here, we discuss potential mechanisms of this deterministic reversal, beginning with a process of deduction.
+The existence of asymmetry in the writing process alone is not sufficient to explain the cause of reversal.
+There must be an additional microscopic mechanism which is capable of deterministically inverting the magnetisation during each illumination.
+Here, we begin with a process of deduction.
 The deterministic switching into any allowed magnetic state with the same sample mounting as illustrated in Figure \ref{lines} d,e) excludes field-driven heat-assisted switching (as in Pancaldi et al\cite{pancaldi2019selective}) from unintentional stray fields in our system.
-We are not using circularly polarised light which precludes helicity-dependent processes.
-Our findings are also not consistent with thermalisation effects from stochastic switching via heating nanomagnets beyond the Curie temperature T$_c$ or superparamagnetic limit.
+Our deterministic findings are also not consistent with stochastic thermal switching effects from heating nanomagnets beyond the Curie temperature T$_c$ or superparamagnetic limit.
 The written high-energy, low entropy monopole defect states are never favoured by thermalisation\cite{gartside2018realization}.
 The observed switching fidelity in Figure \ref{lines} f) of 22 consecutive switches has a corresponding thermalisation probability of 0.5\textsuperscript{22} = \( 2.3 \times 10\textsuperscript{-7} \).
 We anticipate that the low-power illumination would not heat the lattice temperature above 380 K\cite{pancaldi2019selective}.
 Magnetometry measurements of a 2 $\times$ 2 mm ASI array with equivalent dimensions reveals only a $\sim$10$\%$ drop in the magnetisation is observed between 120 - 380 K implying that we are not heating close to T$_c$ for these nanomagnet samples (supplementary note 6).

-Existing AOMS theories depend strongly on the materials employed and the optical pulsed excitation method.
-Optical pulse-duration varies between studies and increasing the duration does not significantly enhance switching fidelity, precluding the necessity for CW exposure.
-Multi-pulse AOMS in ferromagnets occurs through an initial demagnetisation regime leaving a multi-domain state, followed by subsequent domain growth.
-The later stage requires circularly polarised light which facilitates preferential growth of one domain orientation via the Inverse Faraday Effect (IFE)\cite{medapalli2017multiscale}, dichroism effects or thermally-induced domain wall motion.
-Here, IFE is ruled out due to the linearly-polarised exposure.